zacwong2151/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
-User did not input a correct command.
+User did not input a valid command.

     * 2a1.
 System prompts user to input a valid command.